sdx8822/ng-nx-sandbox/README.md

-### This is a new and ongoing project so there are a lot of missing things and empty UI wise, BUT a lot is happening under the hood to drive the frontend at a later date.
+### This project is not intended to go live.
+It's just a playground for applying new Angular and Node features

 # Running the application using Docker